-When searching for internship or work experience, you may come across opportunities that promote online or remote positions.
+When searching for an internship or work experience, you may come across opportunities that promote online or remote positions.
 While these opportunities have a wide breadth of benefits, understanding the nuances of virtual opportunities will be important.

 Call it what you will: Remote Internship, Virtual Internship, Online Internship, Tele-working, Telecommuting, it all means the same thing: you will be completing your internship without a commute and directly from your own laptop.

 A remote internship is a work experience that takes place online – aka through a computer.
 Instead of commuting into an office each day, you are able to complete all your work, projects, and take calls and meetings all from home!
 This type of work has several advantages to it, and is especially popular at the current time with COVID-19 restrictions still in place in many parts of the world.
 For those unable to travel for work experience, or those interested in more flexible hours with no commute time, a remote or virtual internship is something to absolutely think about!